porco-rosso-j/banganoir/README.md

 NoirOTP is a zk-powered TOTP(Time-based one-time password) solution compatible with any authenticator app, e.g. Google Authenticator.
 It leverages Noir, a DSL for writing zero-knowledge proof circuits.

-### Under the hood
+### Description

 Unlike popular OTP schemes where a user and website have to securely store a shared secret that is used to generate a corresponding OTP at a given authentication time, in NoirOTP, only the user needs to keep the secret inside their Authenticator app, more specifically, secure storage in their local device.
-It's discarded immediately after the initial setup in which the secret key is randomly generated to create TOTP hashes and a merkle tree, and the user registers it on their Authenticator app by scanning a QR code shown on a website.
+The secret is discarded immediately after the initial setup in which the secret key is randomly generated to create TOTP hashes and a merkle tree, and the user registers it on their Authenticator app by scanning a QR code shown on a website.

 The TOTP hashes and the merkle tree mentioned above play a crucial role in authentication.
 The TOTP hashes are created out of pre-generated TOTPs using the secret and timestamps during the initial setup.
 The hashes are nodes of the Merkle Tree, and its merkle root is stored on-chain and can be used for authentications happening in the future.